-From time to time, Windows might act funny and show the wrong time.
+From time to time, Windows might show the wrong time.
+This is especially true when you are dual booting or some program is changing the time without informing the admin.
 If that ever happens to you, you can force sync Windows time with a single command.
 Let me show you how.

-Note: To use the Windows time sync command, you need to have admin privileges.
+To use the Windows time sync command, you need admin privileges.
 If you don't have admin privileges, use the second alternative method.

-If your Windows system in on a domain then the above command might not work.
-In those situations, use the below command.
+If your Windows system in on a domain then use the

-Note: Sometimes, you might see "The computer did not resync because no time data was available" error.
+When executing the command, sometimes you might see "The computer did not resync because no time data was available" error.
 This is fairly common.
 Especially in Windows 7 and 8.
-Just try to execute the command multiple times and it should work eventually.
+Just execute the command multiple times and it should work.

 Like I said before, Windows uses time.windows.com as the default time server.
 If that time server is not working for you or if you want to use some other custom time server, you can do that too.

 Open the command prompt as admin and execute the following command.

 Don't forget to replace time.server.url.com with the actual time server URL.
 You can use the NTP Pool Project to find the time server addresses of different countries and places.

 As soon as you execute the command, Windows will access that time server, gets the time and syncs it with your system.